Who is eligible to apply?

 Does MADE AT THE RED HOUSE have anything to do with residencies at Snape Maltings?

 No, that is a separate organisation.
-Creative retreats are available at The Red House on application to the Britten Pears Foundation but they are entirely self-catered.
+Creative retreats are available at The Red House during other months of the year, on application to Britten Pears Arts, but they are solely self-catered.

 Who is eligible to apply?